BellRing Brands (BRBR)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-BellRing Brands has shown impressive cash profitability, giving it the option to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 7.8% over the last two years, better than the broader consumer staples sector.
+BellRing Brands has shown robust cash profitability, giving it an edge over its competitors and the ability to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 9.8% over the last two years, quite impressive for a consumer staples business.

 11. Return on Invested Capital (ROIC)